Does Homeowners Insurance Cover Storage Units?

 Follow Up and Track Your Claim

 Stay in regular contact with your adjuster until your claim is resolved.
-If part of your claim is denied, ask for an explanation, as sometimes additional documentation can change the outcome.
+If part of your claim is denied, ask for an explanation and provide any additional documentation requested.

 mglogo icon